Becksteinlab/imdclient/docs/source/usage.rst

 first use the appropriate input options on the simulation engine to prepare it for the IMDClient receiver.

-Below, we have proided brief instructions on how to setup the various simulation engine to output stream data using IMDv3.
+Below, we have provided brief instructions on how to setup the various simulation engine to output stream data using IMDv3.

 GROMACS